What is Saturn known as in Astronomy? - The Ringed Planet

 Like Jupiter, Uranus, and Neptune, Saturn is known as a ‘giant planet’.
 With a diameter of 121 000 kilometers, it’s the second largest planet, yet has a very low density due to the fact that it’s essentially composed of just hydrogen and helium.
-Despite its size, Saturn turns on itself extremely quickly (10 hours), but takes 29½ years to orbit the Sun.
+Despite its size, it turns on itself extremely quickly (10 hours), but takes 29½ years to orbit the Sun.

 Known as Cronus in Greek mythology, Saturn is the god of sowing and cultivation.
 His father, Uranus, was jealous of his extraordinary abilities and attempted to murder him, but he was overpowered, and Saturn took control of the heavens.

-That said, Saturn later attempted to do the same to his own children, and whilst he did manage to devour several of his own offspring, his son Jupiter fought him off, and forced him to regurgitate those that he’d swallowed.
+That said, he later attempted to do the same to his own children, and whilst he did manage to devour several of his own offspring, his son Jupiter fought him off, and forced him to regurgitate those that he’d swallowed.
 As a result, he lost his rule of the world, and his kingdom was divided up between his sons- Jupiter, Neptune, and Pluto.

 🌟 Discover your destiny with the help of a Psychic! 🌟

 Saturn is of unbelievable importance in astrology, and is capable of bringing about decisive, life-changing events for those it affects.
 It can be a planet that urges stability and structure, as well as frustration, depending on its position in your natal chart.
-Saturn has a reputation for hindering romance, as it can often push lovers to question their partner’s intentions.
+It has a reputation for hindering romance, as it can often push lovers to question their partner’s intentions.

 In spite of this, it’s important to remember that Saturn is on your side!
 It’s relationship with the Sun aids your career; with Venus it can strengthen your relationships; and with Jupiter your self-confidence can be improved beyond belief.

-Saturn’s Effect on Astrology
+Saturn’s effect on astrology

 - The positive effects of Saturn include wisdom, patience, ambition, stability, maturity, concentration, responsibility, and perseverance